cedar/juniper/README.md

 ## Requirements

-- Insert your root path (folder that contains run_config.json) at the top of util.py, or leave it empty if you plan to run the main script from the root path
-- Install the required pip packages by running `pip install -r requirements.txt`
+- Install juniper and the required dependencies by running `pip install -e /path/to/repo`
+- For GPU support install juniper by running `pip install -e /path/to/repo[gpu]`.
+Make sure to check the JAX documentation to check for gpu support for your system.
-- Run juniper.py (see Usage)
+- Run run.py (see Usage)
+- Check the demo files to see how to run juniper from a jupyter-notebook.

 ## Usage